ryanlundqvist/crosslingual-llm-alignment/README.md

    python3 -m venv venv
    source venv/bin/activate

-Usage
+##Usage
-1. Running the Claude 3 Pipeline
+###1.
+Running the Claude 3 Pipeline
 Open crosslingual_claude/Claude3_Run.ipynb.

-Point it at data/xethicsbench_dataset/ethical_dilemmas_multilingual.json.
+Use the XEthicsBench dataset json file found in the data folder.
 Ensure ANTHROPIC_API_KEY is set in your environment.

 Run all cells.

 The notebook will generate data/claude_benchmark_results.json.

-2. Running the GPT-4o Pipeline
+###2.
+Running the GPT-4o Pipeline
 Open crosslingual_gpt/GPT4o_Run.ipynb.

-Point it at the same dataset JSON.
+Use the XEthicsBench dataset json file found in the data folder.
 Ensure OPENAI_API_KEY is set.

 Run all cells.

 The notebook will generate data/gpt4o_benchmark_results.json.

-3. Evaluating Results
+###3.
+Evaluating Results
 Open evaluate_results/Evaluate_Metrics.ipynb.

 In the first cell, set JSON_FILE to either:

-python
-Copy
-Edit
-"data/gpt4o_benchmark_results.json"
-# or
-"data/claude_benchmark_results.json"
+"data/gpt4o_benchmark_results.json" or "data/claude_benchmark_results.json"

 Run all cells.

 The notebook will output tables and summary statistics for:

-X-accuracy (zero-shot vs ICL)
+- X-accuracy (zero-shot vs ICL)

-O→X conversion rate
+- O→X conversion rate

-Modal-disagreement & English-baseline disagreement
+- Modal-disagreement & English-baseline disagreement

-Per-language and per-category X-rates
+- Per-language and per-category X-rates